Sultech/simple-taskbar/README.md

 rounded or straight indicator ends and optionally choose custom focused and unfocused colours.

+**Match Icon Color** instead takes the focused indicator colour from the dominant colour of the application's own icon, so the indicator matches whichever application is in focus.
+It is off by default, and it is mutually exclusive with custom indicator colours: turning one on turns the other off.

 The Advanced page also provides a custom panel colour and light or dark panel text.